BSD Back-to-Buildings Family Guide

-Parents are encouraged to complete the health assessment document form prior to sending their child to school.
+Parents are asked to complete a health assessment at home every morning and initial the health assessment card prior to sending their student to school.

-Every student must turn in a completed health assessment form or complete a health assessment given by a staff person prior to entering the school building.
+Students without a signed health assessment card must complete an in-person health assessment given by a staff member prior to entering school.

 Student health and safety protocols

-Turn in a completed health assessment form or complete a health assessment given by a staff person.
+Turn in a completed health assessment form or complete a health assessment given by a staff member.

-Report directly to his/her classroom (no bathroom, library, etc. stops).
+Report directly to their classroom (no bathroom, library, etc. stops).